S. Koreans Remember 304 Lives Lost in 2014 Ferry Disaster

 The ferry went down in the waters off the southwestern coast on April 16th, 2014 and is one of the country's worst ever maritime disasters.

-Negligence by the Coast Guard and the ship's captain and crew, as well as the then-Park Geun-hye administration's lax response to the incident, were blamed for the fatalities.
+Negligence by the Coast Guard and the ship's captain and crew, as well as the then-Park Geun-

 Highlighting that he always remembers the incident, Moon said he is determined to prevent such a tragedy from happening again.